-Lead by JACAM's state of the art laboratory in Sterling, Kansas, CESTC operates four separate lab facilities across North America which also includes Houston, Texas; Carlyle, Saskatchewan; and Calgary, Alberta.
-The Corporation's main chemical manufacturing and reacting facility is located in Sterling, Kansas and its Canadian chemical blending facility is located in Carlyle, Saskatchewan.
-CESTC also leverages third party partner relationships to drive innovation in the consumable fluids and chemicals business.
+Led by JACAM's state of the art laboratory in Sterling, Kansas, CES operates seven separate lab facilities across North America: two in Houston, Texas; and one in each of Midland, Texas; Carlyle, Saskatchewan; Delta, British Columbia; and Calgary, Alberta.
+In 2015 CES significantly expanded its laboratory capabilities in Calgary with the opening of its new laboratory.
+In the US, CES' main chemical manufacturing and reacting facility is located in Sterling, Kansas with additional chemical blending capabilities in Sonora, Texas.
+In Canada, CES has an additional chemical manufacturing and reacting facility located in Delta, British Columbia with additional chemical blending capabilities located in Carlyle, Saskatchewan and Nisku, Alberta.
+CES also leverages third party partner relationships to drive innovation in the consumable fluids and chemicals business.

 CES' business model is relatively asset light and requires limited re-investment capital to grow.
 As a result, CES has been able to capitalize on the growing market demand for drilling fluids and production and specialty chemicals in North America while generating free cash flow.
-The Company returns much of this free cash flow back to shareholders through its monthly dividend.